The-Mad-Scientist-cpu/The-Mad-Scientist-cpu/README.md

 - 👋 Hi, I’m @The-Mad-Scientist-cpu
 - 👀 I’m interested in quantum computing and genetics
 - 🌱 I’m currently learning how to use ibms new tool to code on a quantum computer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything really
-- 📫 How to reach me dont<3
+- 📫 How to reach me... dont<3

 <!---
 The-Mad-Scientist-cpu/The-Mad-Scientist-cpu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.